JerichoTorrent/dockercompose/README.md

 Always take your docker stack down before editing `docker-compose.yaml`: `docker compose down` then after editing, `docker compose up -d`
 Now you can create databases in your panel, both client and admin, without errors if done correctly.

+To connect plugins to the database you created in the panel, use `127.0.0.1` as the endpoint.
+If you're trying to connect a plugin to the database on the server that's on a different machine, or another application (like Litebans-php for example,) use the **public IP** of the machine the database server is hosted on.
+Port 3306 will already be published in the docker container, but you also need to expose the port with `ufw allow 3306`.

 # Blueprint

 If you want to use [Blueprint](https://blueprint.zip) extensions, we need to yet again modify the docker-compose file.